-UNCC warns of 'assailant' on campus; 3 reportedly shot
+UNC Charlotte shooting leaves 2 dead, multiple others injured: officials

-The University of North Carolina at Charlotte was on lockdown Tuesday as officials warned of an "active assailant."
+The campus was locked down around 6 p.m.
+ET as officials warned of an "active assailant."
+Mecklenburg Emergency Medical Services Agency confirmed that two people were dead, but it was not immediately clear if they were students or staff.

-The campus was locked down around 6 p.m. and the university advised those in the area to "remain in a safe location."
+It was also not immediately clear whether a suspect was in custody.

 The school's Office of Emergency Management tweeted that "shots" were reported near the Kennedy Building.
+Buildings across campus were "being swept by law enforcement."

 "Run, Hide, Fight.
 Secure Yourself immediately," the office tweeted.